Are You a Leader? Become a Nurse Administrator

 Types of Nurse Administrators

-You can take on several different roles under the umbrella of nursing administration, each with different tasks and varying levels of responsibility.
+You can take on several roles under the umbrella of nursing administration, each with different tasks and varying levels of responsibility.
 For example, while charge nurses manage a shift in their unit, a director of nursing manages the operations of all nursing units and staff in a facility.

 Where Do Nurse Administrators Work?